hyanwong/giglib/README.md

 ## API differences

-The fundamental data structures and API provided by the GeneticInheritanceGraphLibrary as defined in this GitHub repository intentionally mirror that of _tskit_ (which makes it easy to initialise a GIG from an msprime-simulated tree sequence 🎉).
+The fundamental data structures and API provided by the GeneticInheritanceGraphLibrary as defined in this GitHub repository intentionally mirror that of _tskit_ (which makes it easy e.g. to initialise a GIG from an msprime-simulated tree sequence 🎉).
 Nevertheless, there are a number of terminological and implementation differences, an incomplete list of which are below: